 Top / Featured Image Credits: Derivative of flickr photo by floorvan http://flickr.com/photos/f7oor/564663403 shared under a Creative Commons (BY-SA) license, here shared and appreciated alike.

-The post "Redoing the Syndication Machine for Project Community 2015" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2015/09/redo-syndication-machine/) on September 10, 2015.
+The post "Redoing the Syndication Machine for Project Community 2015" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2015/09/redo-syndication-machine/) on September 10, 2015.